andrewchambers/p2pkgs/README.md

 ### Build caching

+WIP:

-Because we have a hermetic package hash for each package, this is easy, we simply check https://$cache/$hash.tar.gz before performing a build.
+We simply check https://$cache/$pkghash.tar.gz before performing a build.

 Populating the cache is a matter of just copying the built tarballs into place on any http server.

-To make things even faster, we will probably add a client side server index.
+To make things even faster, we will add a client side server index that is a simple redo target.